The 11 Best Breweries in Brooklyn, NY

 Tabatabai, the daughter of Iranian immigrants whose grandfather homebrewed in Iran in the 1950s and ‘60s, started Back Home Beer to share the rich history of brewing in Iran.
 From the beginning, Tabatabai started homebrewing her grandfather’s old recipes.
 He used a lot of ingredients from his garden in Shiraz, Iran: sumac, salt, barberries, and dried limes.

 In the fall of 2021, Back Home dropped their first cans in New York City.
 The 4.2% ABV Sumac Gose was cured with sumac, tart cherry, and blue salt.
 At the time of publication, it held a coveted 4.18 out of 5 on Untappd.
-Tabatabai chose to release her Sumac Gose first because all of those unique ingredients tell a distinct story.
+Tabatabai chose to release her Sumac Gose first because all those unique ingredients tell a distinct story.

-In 2021, many breweries seem to think that “innovation” involves throwing as many cookies as possible into the mash tun.
+Today, many breweries seem to think that “innovation” involves throwing as many cookies as possible into the mash tun.
 But thoughtful brewers like Tabatabai find creativity by looking at their heritage.
 We’ll definitely be keeping an eye on what Tabatabai comes up with next.

 Learn more